IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 Spell Scrolls can be effectively thought of as a physical spell slot.

 ### Apprentence Scrivener
+#### Scrivening
+##### Can I use the spells on this list with spell slots I have from other features?
+No, you cannot.
+These spells are not able to be prepared, only scribed to a Spell Scroll.
+They are organized in a "spell list" to better align to existing rules and simplify wording.

-#### Quick Scrivening
+#### Quick Scribe
 ##### How long do these Scrolls last?
 They have no specific expiration.
-You can store up a collection of them if you wish.
-At first this seems unbalanced, but consider the investment it takes to enable this capability.
-The maximum level of which can be created is only level 1 limited to spells you already have access to, or Cantrips, which typically have unlimited uses.
-To gain access to higher levels requires investments into additional feats.
+You can store up a limited collection of them if you wish, up to your spell casting modifier that you chose with the feat.
+Any more than that, you randomly lose one.

-##### If a bottle of ink is worth 10 GP, is the whole bottle consumed for one scroll?
+##### If a bottle of ink is worth 10 GP, is the whole bottle consumed for one Cantrip scroll?
-No, you only consume 2 GP worth of that ink.
-1 bottle of ink (10 GP) has enough ink for 5 scrolls scribed this way.
+No, you only consume 5 GP worth of that ink.
+1 bottle of ink (10 GP) has enough ink for 2 Cantrip scrolls scribed this way.

-##### Can I scribe any spell (up to the specified level) from the Cleric, Driud, or Wizard spell list?
-Yes, the intent is to give you access to the lowest level spells of these classes.

-\column

-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
+##### How many Scribe Points are required to scribe a Cantrip?
+1 Point.
+Cantips are level 0, so they would require 1 plus 0 points.

+##### How do I randomly decide the scroll that I lose when I have too many?
+Typically you can just do a dice roll, and assign 1 face to each scroll. if there are too many faces, they are just a reroll.
+Even/Odd is prefect when you can only have a max of 2.

 ##### Can I scribe a spell learned by a racial feat or some other source?
-Yes, the requirement is that you know the Cantrip or have the spell prepared.
-Older books don't specifically say "You always have this spell prepared", but if we look at the language in the updated PHB for 2024:

-{{note
-PHB (2024) Pg 197; Tiefling Traits; Fiendish Legacy

-[...]
-When you reach character levels 3 and 5 [...]
-You always have that spell prepared. [...]
-You can also cast the spell using any spell slots you have [...]
-}}

-##### Do I have to choose one spell list from the options?
-No, all three (Cleric, Druid, Wizard) are available to you.
+No, the requirement is that the spell is on your "spell list".

 #### Organized
 ##### Why does this mention that you can retreive the scroll as part of the Magic action, can't you do that anyway?